AliNur17/CS149-ProjectFirstAssignment/README.md

 # CS149-ProjectFirstAssignment
-Group Project by Elowyn and Alisher
+Group Project by Junxian and Alisher

 Project Specifications...